fieldtrip/website/tutorial/human_ecog.md

 ### Preprocessing of the anatomical MRI

 **2**) Import the anatomical MRI into the MATLAB workspace using ft_read_mri.
 The MRI comes in the format of a single file with an .img or .nii extension, or a folder containing a series of files with a .dcm or .ima extension (DICOM; [Supplementary File 2](https://static-content.springer.com/esm/art%3A10.1038%2Fs41596-018-0009-6/MediaObjects/41596_2018_9_MOESM4_ESM.pdf) of the original paper may aid in the search and visualization of a DICOM series).

-	mri = ft_read_mri(<path to MRI file>);
+For tutorial purposes, we read in the already preprocessed MRI:

+	mri = ft_read_mri([subjID '_MR_acpc.nii']); % we used the dcm series

 **3**) Determine the native orientation of the anatomical MRI's left-right axis using ft_determine_coordsys (Box 2 and [Supplementary Video 1](https://static-content.springer.com/esm/art%3A10.1038%2Fs41596-018-0009-6/MediaObjects/41596_2018_9_MOESM6_ESM.mp4) of the original paper).

+	ft_determine_coordsys(mri);

 CRITICAL STEP To correctly fuse the MRI and CT scans at a later step, accuracy in demarcating the right hemisphere landmark in the following step is important for avoiding an otherwise hard to detect flip of the scan's left and right orientation.